liamdon/FixSnapchatCameraForZoom/README.md

 The latest Zoom update (4.6.9) broke support for Snap Camera.
 Zoom increased security by adopting Apple's "Hardened Runtime", but they didn't make an exception for libraries like Snap Camera.

 This script re-enables that support.
-For most users, disabling library validation is not a major security concern and the tradeoff is worthwhile, because you get to be a potato in the chat again.
+For most consumer users, disabling library validation is not a major security concern and the tradeoff is worthwhile, because you get to be a potato in the chat again.

+If you work in government or a corporate environment, it's probably better not to apply this fix for security reasons, and because there's really no need to be a chat potato when you're on a work call.

+Stay safe!

 ### Instructions
 #### Non-developers